-We are a leading fintech platform with strong brand recognition in China and the overseas markets.
+We are a leading fintech platform with strong brand recognition in China, Indonesia and the Philippines.
 Launched in 2007, we have been a pioneer in China's online consumer finance industry.
-In 2018, we began our business operations in overseas markets, and currently we are serving borrowers in Indonesia and the Philippines.
+In 2018, we began our business operations in overseas markets, and we are currently serving borrowers in Indonesia and the Philippines.
+In 2023, we generated 83.0% of our revenues from China and 17.0% of our revenues from the overseas markets.

 We strategically focus on serving borrowers of the young generation that is typically more receptive to internet financial services and whose borrowing needs are unserved or underserved by traditional financial institutions.
 This segment of borrowers is poised to become the major driving force of the consumer finance market.
 Our borrowers are primarily acquired online and stretch across a large number of cities and counties in the markets where we operate.